Robert Burns: Radicalism and military service

-Burns alienated some acquaintances by freely expressing sympathy with the French, and American Revolutions, for the advocates of democratic reform and votes for all men and the Society of the Friends of the People which advocated Parliamentary Reform.
+Burns alienated some acquaintances by freely expressing sympathy with the American and French Revolutions along with British advocates of democratic reform and universal suffrage such as the Society of the Friends of the People, which advocated parliamentary reform.
+Burns met other radicals at the Globe Inn in Dumfries.
 His political views came to the notice of his employers, to which he pleaded his innocence.
-Burns met other radicals at the Globe Inn Dumfries.
-As an Exciseman he felt compelled to join the British Volunteer Corps's Royal Dumfries Volunteers in March 1795.
+As the British establishment was hostile to radicalism, Burns felt the need to demonstrate his loyalty to the Crown in order to safeguard his career as an exciseman.
+To this end, he enlisted in the British Volunteer Corps's Royal Dumfries Volunteers at the rank of private on 28 March 1795.